deveshSJ11/react-architecture-mastery/LEARN.md

 - React’s declarative style makes building UI components intuitive.
 - Vite’s hot module replacement improves developer experience.
 - Starting with reusable components lays the foundation for scalable apps.

+### 📖 Key Concepts
+- **JSX** – A syntax that looks like HTML but allows embedding JavaScript logic inside components.
+- **Component** – A self-contained piece of UI that can be reused across the app.

 ### 🚀 Next Steps
 - Explore component composition with props and lists.